pjgeutjens/www-leanfield-io/content/post/building-an-azure-cognitive-search-results-page-in-vue.js-part-i.md

 ### Using the azure-search library

-In this project we will be using the [azure-search][azure-search-npm] npm package.
+In this project we will be using the [azure-search](https://www.npmjs.com/package/azure-search "azure-search NPM package") npm package.
 It's a client library for the Azure Search service that provides functions on top of the Azure Search API.
 It's very straight-forward to use and set up.

 ```command
 yarn add azure-search